3778/website-research/content/join-us.md

         3778-->>You: 7.
 Let's schedule a call!
         Note right of 3778: 8.
 Interview <br> 9.
 Other stuff 3778-->>You: 10.
 Feedback
-        Note right of 3778: if we decide you are ready <br> break loop end
+        Note right of 3778: if we like you <br> break loop end
     3778-->>You: 11.
 R$ 500 reward
     3778-->>You: 12.
 Offer to join us is made